run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 * Check your firewall for outbound connections.
 See the required permitted URL list in: [Network requirements](cluster-prerequisites.md#network-requirements.md).
 * If you need to setup an internet proxy or certificate, review: [Installing Run:AI with an Internet Proxy Server](proxy-server.md)
-* Remove the Run:AI default Storage Class if a default already exists.
-See: [remove default storage class](#symptom-internal-database-has-not-started)

 ### Clock is not synced